 The Shannon Advocacy Medal was established to recognize individuals who have made significant contributions to the fire loss problem through advocacy.
 The honor was named after former NFPA president James M. Shannon, who concluded his 12-year tenure in June 2014 with an exceptional record of advocacy to reduce fire loss.

 Call for nominations

 NFPA has announced Paul D. Martin, retired Deputy State Fire Administrator with the New York State Division of Homeland Security and Emergency Service’s Office of Fire Prevention and Control, as the winner of the 2019 James M. Shannon Advocacy Medal.
-Nisja has been awarded this year’s medal for his passion and career-long commitment to fire safety.
-In particular, Nisja played a key role in changing model codes and strengthening Minnesota’s fire code.
+Martin has been awarded this year’s medal for his dedication and career-long commitment to fire safety.